School of Medicine

 - All students matriculating to the UC Irvine School of Medicine must be able to meet the Technical Standards available at the School of Medicine Admissions website.

-Outreach efforts coordinated by this office are designed to introduce students to the medical profession during their high school and undergraduate education.
+Outreach efforts coordinated by the Office of Diversity and Inclusion housed in the School of Medicine are designed to introduce students to the medical profession during their high school and undergraduate education.
 An additional goal of this office is to build a pipeline of potential candidates for medical school and recruit students from socioeconomically disadvantaged groups who those that have a desire to serve in the medically underserved communities in California.
-To reach these goals, programs are developed and implemented for students in high school, community colleges, and four-year undergraduate institutions.
-Examples of these activities include a Post Baccalaureate Program, Premedical Conferences, and Summer Outreach Programs.
-Outreach staff conduct academic advising related to the medical school admissions process and develop liaisons with UC Irvine undergraduate academic programs and pre-health advisors.

 The School of Medicine provides a comprehensive academic advising and assistance program that spans the full duration of the students’ educational program.